Acadia National Park: Park origins

 The landscape architect Charles Eliot is credited with the idea for the park.
-George B. Dorr, called the "Father of Acadia National Park," along with Eliot's father Charles W. Eliot (president of Harvard from 1869 to 1909), supported the idea both through donations of land and through advocacy at the state and federal levels.
+George B. Dorr, called the "Father of Acadia National Park", along with Eliot's father Charles W. Eliot (president of Harvard from 1869 to 1909), supported the idea both through donations of land and through advocacy at the state and federal levels.
 Dorr later served as the park's first superintendent.
 President Woodrow Wilson first established its federal status as Sieur de Monts National Monument on July 8, 1916, administered by the National Park Service.
 It was the first national park created from private lands gifted to the public.

 Congress redesignated the national monument as Lafayette National Park on February 26, 1919, the first American national park east of the Mississippi River and the only one in the Northeastern United States.
 The park was named after the Marquis de Lafayette, an influential French participant in the American Revolution.
 Jordan Pond Road was started in 1922 and completed as a scenic motor highway in 1927.
 The Cadillac Mountain Summit Road, begun in 1925, was completed in 1931.

-The name of the park was changed to Acadia National Park on January 19, 1929, in honor of the former French colony of Acadia which once included Maine.
+The name of the park was changed to Acadia National Park on January 19, 1929, in honor of the former French colony of Acadia, which once included Maine.
 In 1929 Schoodic Peninsula was donated to Acadia by John Godfrey Moore's second wife Louise and daughters Ruth and Faith.
-Keeping up with the taxes on the Schoodic land became a drain on the family finances and they thought this world be a fitting way to honor John Godfrey Moore.
+Keeping up with the taxes on the Schoodic land became a drain on the family finances and they thought this would be a fitting way to honor John Godfrey Moore.
 There was an unspoken stipulation in the discussions — the heirs were anglophiles that did not want to have their land as part of Lafayette National Park.
-Conservationist George Dorr, who is referred to as the “Father of Acadia National Park,” suggested the name Acadia and the deal went through after the name changed, ensuring the expansion.
+Conservationist George Dorr suggested the name Acadia, and the deal went through after the name changed, ensuring the expansion.